-During the three months ended March 31, 2012, the Company issued 175,000 shares of common stock to consultants in exchange for services.
-Consulting costs charged to operations were \$160,000.
-During the three months ended June 30, 2012, the Company issued 75,000 shares of common stock to consultants in exchange for services.
-Consulting costs charged to operations were \$64,500.
-During the three months ended September 30, 2012, the Company issued 225,000 shares of common stock to consultants in exchange for services.
-Consulting costs charged to operations were \$184,750.
-During the three months ended December 31, 2012, the Company issued 75,000 shares of common stock to consultants in exchange for services.
-Consulting costs charged to operations were \$184,750.
-During the three months ended December 31, 2012, the Company issued 75,000 shares of common stock to consultants in exchange for services.
-Consulting costs charged to operations were \$47,250.
+During the three months ended March 31, 2013, the Company issued 75,000 shares of common stock to consultants in exchange for services.
+Consulting costs charged to operations were \$48,750.
+During the three months ended June 30, 2013, the Company issued 75,000 shares of common stock to consultants in exchange for services.
+Consulting costs charged to operations were \$49,500.
+During the three months ended September 30, 2013, the Company issued 75,000 shares of common stock to consultants in exchange for services.
+Consulting costs charged to operations were \$51,250.
+During the three months ended December 31, 2013, the Company issued 275,000 shares of common stock to consultants in exchange for services.
+Consulting costs charged to operations were \$214,000.
 As the fair market value of these services was not readily determinable, these services were valued based on the fair market value of stock at grant date, determined using the Black-Scholes option-pricing model.